paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 ![copilot-ghost-text](../../media/2025/copilot-ghost-text.png)

+This speeds up writing code at the cost of leaving fewer decisions for the developer, and maybe requiring extra effort to review, understand, and test the generated code.

-I personally feel this feature is extremely distracting, especially when pair programming with someone.
+I personally feel this feature extremely distracting, especially when pair programming with someone.
 So what I do is:

 - Disable the auto suggestion in Copilot.lua
 - Add copilot as a completion source using [copilot-cmp]

 With this setting, Copilot never suggest code unless requested (typing `Ctrl+Space` in my case).
-The result is less distracting or intrusive, allowing me to focus on the code I'm typing, and use Copilot when I want to.
+The result is less distracting or intrusive, allowing me to focus on the code I'm typing, and use Copilot only when I really want to.

 One great advantage of this configuration is that is places copilot suggestions side-by-side with other completion options, such as LSP or Snippets, which in most cases are just what I need -- like finding a correct method name, and not a full line or block of implementation.